MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 ## Advanced scenarios

 To wake devices from other power states such as hibernation requires minimal IT configuration.
-To learn more, see [Wake on LAN for Surface devices in hibernation]
+To learn more, see [Wake on LAN for Surface devices in hibernation](wake-on-lan-surface-devices-hibernation.md).